15 Incredible Things to Do in Egypt in 2025: History, Beaches & More

 13. Visit Alexandria’s Coastal Attractions

-Trending Now: Coastal cycling tours and seafood markets are drawing new crowds in 2025.
+Travel Tip: Coastal cycling tours and fresh seafood markets are trending in 2025

 14. Stargaze in the Sinai Desert

-What’s Unique: Astronomy guides and mobile observatories are offered during peak stargazing seasons.
+Travel Tip: Astronomy guides and mobile observatories are offered during peak seasons

 15. Treat Yourself at a Luxury Spa Resort